Indiana: Economy and infrastructure

 Lake Michigan's beaches, popular with tourists, are juxtaposed with heavy industry.

 Indiana is the fifth largest corn-producing state in the U.S., with over a billion bushels harvested in 2013.

 In 2017, Indiana had a civilian labor force of nearly 3.4 million, the 15th largest in the United States.
-Indiana has an unemployment rate of 3.4%, lower than the national average.
+Indiana has an unemployment rate of 3.7%, as of May 2025.
 The total gross state product in 2016 was $347.2 billion.
 A high percentage of Indiana's income is from manufacturing.
 According to the Bureau of Labor Statistics, nearly 17% of the state's non-farm workforce is employed in manufacturing, the highest of any state in the U.S. The state's five leading exports were motor vehicles and auto parts, pharmaceutical products, industrial machinery, optical and medical equipment, and electric machinery.

 Despite its reliance on manufacturing, Indiana has been less affected by declines in traditional Rust Belt manufacturers than many of its neighbors.
 The explanation appears to be certain factors in the labor market.
 First, much of the heavy manufacturing, such as industrial machinery and steel, requires highly skilled labor, and firms are often willing to locate where hard-to-train skills already exist.
 Second, Indiana's labor force is primarily in medium-sized and smaller cities rather than in very large and expensive metropolises.
 This makes it possible for firms to offer somewhat lower wages for these skills than would normally be paid.
 Firms often see in Indiana a chance to obtain higher than average skills at lower than average wages.

 Indiana is in the U.S. Corn Belt and Grain Belt.
 It has a feedlot-style system raising corn to fatten hogs and cattle.
 Along with corn, soybeans are also a major cash crop.
 Its proximity to large urban centers, such as Indianapolis and Chicago, assure dairying, egg production, and specialty horticulture occur.
 Other crops include melons, tomatoes, grapes, mint, popping corn, and tobacco in the southern counties.
 Most of the original land was not prairie and had to be cleared of deciduous trees.
 Many parcels of woodland remain and support a furniture-making sector in southern Indiana.